 AB5 was primarily aimed at the gig economy, such as Uber and Lyft.
 However, many other professionals will be affected.

 AB5 has heavily impacted business owners and employers throughout California.
 Business owners must examine their California independent contractor relationships through the AB5 framework.
-Employers must satisfy the Dynamex ABC test (or the Borello multi-factor test if for an exempted occupation) or face increased risk of defending against additional claims from individual workers claiming to be employees, class action attorneys representing workers on a class or collective basis, and city and state authorities.
+Employers must satisfy the Dynamex ABC test (or the Borello multi-factor test if for an exempted occupation).
+Otherwise, employers face an increased risk of defending against additional claims from individual workers claiming to be employees, class action attorneys representing workers on a class or collective basis, and city and state authorities.